Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 Screenshots can be found on the project page [here](http://www.justin-credible.net/Projects/Ionic-TypeScript-MDHA-Starter).

-*If you are looking for a version of this project that is IDE and platform agnostic, you can check out it's sister project: [Ionic-TypeScript-Starter](https://github.com/Justin-Credible/Ionic-TypeScript-Starter).*
+> Note: If you are looking for a version of this project that is IDE and platform agnostic, you can check out it's sister project: [Ionic-TypeScript-Starter](https://github.com/Justin-Credible/Ionic-TypeScript-Starter).

 ## Environment Setup ##